-I’ve spent the last 2 months or so traveling around the United States, and I enjoyed every moment of it (yes, even the stressful, no-sleep-for-days-and-living-on-caffeine moments).
+I’ve spent the last two months or so traveling around the United States, and I enjoyed every moment of it (yes, even the stressful, no-sleep-for-days-and-living-on-caffeine moments).

 I learned an amazing amount about the US and the people living in it.

-I’ve now been to almost all of the states in the union (still looking at a double-handful that I need to check out in the near-future) and met a ridiculous number of the readers, other bloggers and random awesome people that are scattered all over the country.
-I feel privileged to have been able to make their acquaintance and check out their hood (thanks everybody!).
+I’ve now been to almost all of the states in the union (still looking at a double-handful that I need to check out in the near-future) and met a ridiculous number of the readers, other bloggers, and random awesome people that are scattered all over the country.
+I feel privileged to have been able to make their acquaintance and check out their hoods (thanks everybody!).

-Though I learn a lot traveling around in the States – my home – I always learn a whole lot more much faster when traveling in a new country.
+Though I learn a lot traveling around in the States, I always learn a whole lot more much faster when traveling in a new country.

-I think of it as the difference between being a Master’s student and a Kindergartner.
+I think of it as the difference between being a Graduate student and a Kindergartner.

 When you learn something new, it’s generally some advanced-level stuff.

-When you’re in another country, on the other hand, almost everything is new and shiny and unfamiliar.
+When you’re in another country on the other hand, almost everything is new and shiny and unfamiliar.
 Look at that!
 And that!
 And that!
 They have cars like that here?
 What’s that thing they’re eating?
 How do I use the toilet?
-Etc.

 A short jaunt to the corner convenience store can be a massive education.
 A stroll to the library an even bigger one.
 And trying to negotiate pricing and benefits when finding a place to live?
 Don’t even get me started.